Updated 25 November 2019, CPAS backend version 0.4.0

 ClusterTech Platform Atmospheric Simulation (CPAS) consists of an in-house implementation of several ideas published in .

-Our implementation from scratch made modifications to the original algorithm to ensure conformance of target resolution specified by users, and to optimize computations in the hierarchical time-stepping (HTS) algorithm.
+Our implementation from scratch made modifications to the original algorithm to ensure high mesh quality with smooth transition of resolution by Customized Unstructured Mesh Generation (CUMG), and to optimize computations in the Hierarchical Time-Stepping (HTS) algorithm.